EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Experimental signatures

 \subsubsection{The EDGES anomaly}

-The EDGES collaboration \cite{2018Natur.555...67B} reported a strong absorption feature in the CMB spectrum.
+The EDGES collaboration \cite{2018Natur.555...67B} reported a strong absorption feature in the CMB spectrum centered around 78 MHz, having an amplitude of $0.5^{+0.5}_{-0.2}$ K, and a full-width half maximum (FWHM) of $19^{+4}_{-2}$ MHz (where the bounds provide the 99\% confidence intervals).
 This feature is almost twice in amplitude compared to the maximum possible signal expected from the 21 cm transitions in neutral hydrogen during the cosmic dawn.
 In this work, we propose that this anomalous signal is caused by the absorption of CMB photons by composite dark matter.
-In particular, we show below that we can get an absorption feature which has the same central frequency, amplitude, and width as the EDGES signal by a suitable plausible choice of dark matter model parameters listed in table \ref{tab:edges}.
+In particular, we show that we can get an absorption feature which has the frequency position of the dip at $78^{+10}_{-10}$ MHz and the maximum amplitude and FWHM within 99\% confidence intervals of the EDGES best fit signal.
+We note that the EDGES collaboration \cite{2018Natur.555...67B} does not have an independent measure of noise and error bars on their data points.
+They use the reduction in residuals after fitting the foreground + 21 cm signal as an evidence for the presence of a flattened Gaussian absorption profile in the data.
+We follow a similar procedure as them \cite{2018Natur.555...67B}.
+We first randomly sample the dark matter parameters over a considerably wide range and calculate the expected dark matter signal for the selected point in the parameter space.
+We take into account the Bullet cluster constraint \cite{2004ApJ...606..819M} on the dark matter collisional cross-section parameterized in eq. \eqref{4.23} by placing an upper cut-off on the collision parameter $a_1\leq 1$.
+The sampled parameter space of the dark matter model is given in table \ref{tab:edges}.

+We repeat this for two million sample points in the six dimensional dark matter parameter space.
+We then fit the dark matter signal ($\mathrm{T}_{\mathrm{signal}}$) from each sample + the EDGES foreground model ($\mathrm{T}_{\mathrm{F}}$) to the observed sky temperature ($\mathrm{T}_{\mathrm{sky}}$) and obtain the best fit parameter values for the EDGES foreground model by minimizing the residual given by,

+where $f_i$ is the frequency of $i^{\text{th}}$ data point and $n$ is the total number of data points.
+The EDGES foreground model is given by \cite{2018Natur.555...67B},

+where $f_c = 74.8$ MHz is the central frequency of the EDGES band and the coefficients $a_k$, where $k$ runs from $0$ to $4$ are free parameters of the foreground model.